 Step 3: Spend the rest

-As our family’s income has increased we have put 80-90 percent towards out debt payments and 10-20 percent towards “spending the rest” (otherwise knowns as lifestyle inflation).
-To build wealth you have to continually look for opportunities to save more than you earn, and eventually invest the difference.
+As our family’s income has increased, we have put 80-90 percent towards our debt payments and 10-20 percent towards “spending the rest” (otherwise known as lifestyle inflation).
+Therefore, to build wealth, you continually look for opportunities to save more than you earn and eventually invest the difference.

-This then gives us the freedom to spend the remaining money on whatever we want, guilt free.
-After a few days of getting paid we usually know exactly how much we have left to spend on everything else including outings with the kids, trips to the hardware store, convenient store purchases, and a variety of other smaller purchases.
-In many people’s budgets this is referred to as fun money, we’re just getting to the number in a different way.
+This gives us the freedom to spend the remaining money on whatever we want, guilt-free.
+After a few days of getting paid, we usually know exactly how much we have left to spend on everything else, including outings with the kids, trips to the hardware store, convenient store purchases, and various other smaller purchases.
+This is referred to as fun money; we’re just getting to the number differently.